-Locks Gallery has represented Lynda Benglis since 2002.
-We have exhibited and placed a number of her iconic early works which explore the boundaries of painting and sculpture, including the "poured paintings" from the 1960s, made of polychromatic latex and polyurethane, as well as her "wax paintings" made of built-up pigmented wax on wood, and her metallic sparkle "knots" from the 1970s, made of paint on canvas over chicken wire.
-In the 1980s, Benglis began working with sprayed metal over mesh armatures to create dramatic wall sculptures that evoke Greek drapery and seem to defy the laws of gravity.
-We have exhibited many of these pleated metal works as well as her polyurethane fountains from the early 2000s.
-Other works include Benglis' highly experimental ceramic table sculptures and her most recent works in paper.
+Locks Gallery has exhibited and placed a number of Benglis' iconic early works that explore the boundaries of painting and sculpture—including her "poured paintings" from the 1960s, made of polychromatic latex and polyurethane, as well as her "wax paintings" made of built-up pigmented beeswax on wood, and her metallic sparkle "knots" from the 1970s, made of paint on canvas over chicken wire.
+In the 1980s, she began working with sprayed metal over mesh armatures to create dramatic wall sculptures that evoke Greek drapery and seem to defy the laws of gravity.
+We have exhibited many of these pleated metal works as well as her cast bronze and polyurethane fountains from the early 2000s.
+Other works include her experimental ceramic sculptures and three-dimensional works in paper.